 This phrase is used here to mark where the action starts.
-If
+If your language has a way for doing this, you could consider using it here.

 The word "behold" here alerts us to pay attention to the surprising information that follows.